Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You okay?"
 Allison took her hand.

-"Aside from… feeling like… I got run over… by a tank?"
+"Aside from... feeling like...
+I got run over... by a tank?"
 Xiù panted, and tried to take a deep breath which degenerated into a coughing fit.
 Allison ran her free hand up and down Xiù’s spine until it stopped.
-"God… I don’t know."
+"God...
+I don’t know."

 "Too much to take in?"

 "...Yeah.
-How’s… Julian?"
+How’s...
+Julian?"

 "That’s why I came to get you.
 He’s pretty beaten up over his Grampa.
 I thought he’d feel better to see you."

-"I guess.. we both lost family…" Xiù agreed, and hauled herself upright.
+"I guess.. we both lost family..."
+Xiù agreed, and hauled herself upright.
 Allison didn’t really feel ready to move just yet, but she forced herself to her feet anyway.
 The rehabilitation physio specialist had been adamant that she’d recover fairly quickly if she didn’t shy away from exercise, even if that exercise was a long way short of what she was accustomed to achieving.

 The second set of benches was another twenty yards down, with only ten more to go to Julian’s room.
 Xiù sank onto it, perspiring.

-"Okay… Why the hell… can’t space… be like in the movies?" she asked.
-"Star Lord… didn’t have to… put up with this shit."
+"Okay...
+Why the hell... can’t space... be like in the movies?" she asked.
+"Star Lord... didn’t have to... put up with this shit."

 Allison giggled, and that triggered her turn to cough until her throat burned.
 It was Xiù’s turn to give her a comforting backrub, making a concerned noise that was a little more Gaoian than human.
 Allison didn’t comment.

-"Ugh…"
+"Ugh..."

-"Allison…?"
+"Allison...?"

 "Yeah?"

-"Is this… weird?
-That… I just got back… to my family… and I’m already… wishing they’d leave me alone?"
+"Is this... weird?
+That...
+I just got back... to my family... and I’m already... wishing they’d leave me alone?"

 "I doubt it."
 Allison shrugged.
 "God knows, I can’t wait to get off this planet ASAP."

 Xiù almost looked betrayed.
-"You’re… you wanna leave?"
+"You’re... you wanna leave?"

 "I was *happy* up there, babe."
 Allison told her.
 "I was *doing* something.
-I was… you know, I felt like I was achieving stuff.
+I was... you know, I felt like I was achieving stuff.
 I’m never going to be anybody on Earth."

 Xiù shook her head vociferously.
 "You don’t know that!"

 The exclamation prompted another cough, but only the one this time.

 "No, babe.
 I do.
 I know what I want, and I wanna be a spacegirl."
 Allison said.
-"I wanna go out there and help find people, keep doing what Kirk was doing, maybe find worlds for people to live on, maybe find… who knows?
+"I wanna go out there and help find people, keep doing what Kirk was doing, maybe find worlds for people to live on, maybe find... who knows?
 What’s down here for me that somebody else hasn’t already done a million times?"

 "A home?"
 Xiù asked.

 "Home is wherever you’re happy."
 Allison retorted.
-"And now that I’ve been to other places…?
+"And now that I’ve been to other places...?
 I don’t think that Earth can *ever* be my home."

 Xiù looked so crestfallen that Allison just had to rest a reassuring hand on her upper back.
 "Not what you wanted to hear?"

-"I don’t know…" Xiù shrugged.
-"Is it stupid that I just… I kind of wrote you and Julian into my idea of what getting home was going to be like?"
+"I don’t know..."
+Xiù shrugged.
+"Is it stupid that I just...
+I kind of wrote you and Julian into my idea of what getting home was going to be like?"

 Allison, genuinely touched, managed a giggle that didn’t turn into a wheeze.
-"Oh… I love you."
+"Oh...
+I love you."

 Xiù gave her a stunned and confused blink, redness spread across her cheeks and nose, and Allison realised that this may have been an incautious thing to say to somebody who’d been starved of positive human interactions for several years.

 She gave Xiù a hug.
-"Girl…I had more fun with you in one week than I had with some of my ‘best friends’ in two years.
+"Girl...
+I had more fun with you in one week than I had with some of my ‘best friends’ in two years.
 And I know you’re going to need help: I’m not just gonna *abandon* you, I promise."
 She clarified.
 "I’m here for you."

-"O-oh…" Xiù’s blush faded again.
+"O-oh..."
+Xiù’s blush faded again.
 "But you’re still leaving."

 "It’s not like I’ve got a spaceship in my other jacket, babe."
 Allison pointed out.
 "I’m here for the foreseeable.
-It’s just… I know what I want to do with my life.
+It’s just...
+I know what I want to do with my life.
 In the short-term, I’ll help you.
-In the long term…" she glanced upwards significantly.
+In the long term..." she glanced upwards significantly.

 Xiù nodded, and wriggled into the hug a bit.
 "I’m sorry." she said.

 "What for?"

-"For being… clingy."
+"For being... clingy."

 Allison gave her a backrub through her bathrobe.
 "Are you kidding?
 You’re not clingy."

 "I feel like I am."

-"You spent… how long, all by yourself?"
+"You spent... how long, all by yourself?"
 Allison asked her.
 "Maybe you’re just too used to that.
 It’s *fine*, babe, I promise."

 "You’re sure?"